no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 - Users with `READ_PRIVATE` permission will see both private and public datasets
 - Users with `READ_PUBLIC` permission will see public datasets
 - Users with `READ_PROTECTED_{domain}` permission will see datasets with the protected domain `domain`
-- Users with multiple of the above write permissions will see the union of the datasets for these permissions
+- Users with multiple of the above read permissions will see the union of the datasets for these permissions
-- Users with no write permissions will see an empty drop-down
+- Users with no read permissions will see an empty drop-down

 ### General structure